-To combat the rise in hacking and avoid ransomeware attacks, the head of the National Cyber Security Centre, Ciaran Martin has advised people to back up their data.*
+To combat the rise in hacking and avoid ransomeware attacks, earlier this year the head of the National Cyber Security Centre, Ciaran Martin recently advised people to back up their data.*

 ‘The cloud’ is a term you’ve probably heard a lot, and is possibly something you’re already using it without realising it.
 Essentially the cloud a type of computing that uses the internet to connect your devices such as PCs, tablets and smartphones to a network of powerful remote servers to store data and run applications.

 BT Cloud and Facebook use it to store files such as photos, while others like Netflix and Spotify use it to run applications and services.

 BT is the only internet service provider offering cloud storage to all its broadband customers.
 Customers have 5GB, 100GB or 500 GB depending on their broadband package.

 BT Cloud allows you to store your digital files remotely, instead of on your devices, freeing up storage space and adding an extra layer of security.

 In the unfortunate event something happens to your tablet or smartphone, if you’ve backed up your files with BT Cloud, you haven’t lost them forever - they are safely stored in the cloud.

 The BT Cloud desktop and mobile apps have an ‘Automatic backup’ feature you can activate that automatically back-up your photographs and videos, so you don’t have to remember.